Badgerati/Pode/README.md

 ## Features

 * Cross-platform via PowerShell Core (with support for PS4.0+)
-* Listen on IP address or host name
+* Listen on a single or multiple IP address/hostnames
 * Support for HTTP, HTTPS, TCP and SMTP
 * Host REST APIs, Web Pages, and Static Content
 * Multi-thread support for incoming requests